naiyerasif/site/content/blog/2019/2019-08-18-logging-nodejs-application-with-morgan-and-log4js-node.md

 This source code
 - reads configurations from the environment variables (or falls back on some defaults if those variables are not available)
 - configures a console appender which prints the logs on the console
-- configures a rotating file appender that appends the logs in a file `app.log` in a directory called `logs` and rolls it everyday in a zip archive
+- configures a rotating file appender that appends the logs in a file `app.log` in a directory called `logs` and rolls it every day in a zip archive

 Use this logger as follows.